vita-epfl/monoloco/README.md

 and save them into `data/kitti/monodepth`
 * **Geometrical Baseline and MonoLoco**:
 To include also geometric baselines and MonoLoco, add the flag ``--baselines`` to the evaluation command

+The evaluation file will run the model over all the annotations and compare the results with KITTI  ground-truth and the downloaded baselines.
+For this run:
 ```
 python -m monoloco.run eval \
 --dir_ann <annotation directory> \